manulera/YeastDatabase/README.md

 This is just a prototype to illustrate the kind of information that one could access by tracking the provenance of strains.
 For example, see which strains contain a given allele, which alleles exist for a given locus, etc.

+You can find a hosted version of this at [https://prototype.genestorian.org/](https://prototype.genestorian.org/).

 This web application was a prove of concept and will not be developed further.

 A video illustrating how to use the application can be found [here](https://www.youtube.com/watch?v=34GMuHpl7f0).
 To install the application see below.